proplot-dev/proplot/docs/why.rst

 functions* and passing various keyword arguments through these functions.
 This may seem "unpythonic" but it is absolutely invaluable for writing plotting code.

-The constructor functions also accept intuitive inputs for your convenience.
-For example, scalar numbers passed to `~proplot.constructor.Locator` returns a `~matplotlib.ticker.MultipleLocator` instance, lists of strings passed to `~proplot.constructor.Formatter` returns a `~matplotlib.ticker.FixedFormatter` instance, and `~proplot.constructor.Colormap` and `~proplot.constructor.Cycle` accept colormap names, individual colors, and lists of colors.
+The constructor functions also accept flexible inputs.
+For example, a scalar passed to `~proplot.constructor.Locator` returns a `~matplotlib.ticker.MultipleLocator`, a lists of strings passed to `~proplot.constructor.Formatter` returns a `~matplotlib.ticker.FixedFormatter`, and `~proplot.constructor.Colormap` and `~proplot.constructor.Cycle` accept colormap names, individual colors, and lists of colors.
 Passing the relevant class instance to a constructor function simply returns the instance.

-See the user guide sections on :ref:`Cartesian axis settings <ug_cartesian>`, :ref:`colormaps <ug_cmaps>`, and :ref:`color cycles <ug_cycles>` for details.
-The below table lists the constructor functions and the keyword arguments that use them.
+See the user guide sections on :ref:`Cartesian plots <ug_cartesian>`, :ref:`colormaps <ug_cmaps>`, and :ref:`color cycles <ug_cycles>` for details.
+The below
+table lists the constructor functions and the keyword arguments that use them.